-Specify: (a) the process by which payments are made and the entity that processes payments; (b) how and through which system(s) the payments are processed; (c) how an audit trail is maintained for all state and federal funds expended outside the MMIS; and, (d) the basis for the draw of federal funds and claiming of these expenditures on entity.
+Specify: (a) the process by which payments are made and the entity that processes payments; (b) how and through which system(s) the payments are processed; (c) how an audit trail is maintained for all state and federal funds expended outside the MMIS; and, (d) the basis for the draw of federal funds and claiming of these expenditures on c.
+Supplemental or Enhanced Payments.
+Section 1902(a)(30) requires that payments for services be consistent with efficiency, economy, and quality of care.
+Section 1903(a)(1) provides for Federal financial participation to states for expenditures for services under an approved state plan/waiver.
+Specify whether supplemental or enhanced payments are made.
+Select one: